-Hearing strange noises when your air conditioner is working?
-There's probably something wrong with your unit.
-If you ignore it, it could lead to major—and expensive—problems eventually.
-We're going to help you find out what’s going on with your air conditioner and what you can do to fix it.
+Hearing odd noises when your air conditioner is working?
+There's likely something wrong with your unit.
+If you don’t pay attention to it, it could lead to extensive—and expensive—issues eventually.
+We're going to help you find out what’s happening with your air conditioner and what you can do to change it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates an issue with your refrigerant line.
+- Gurgling - Gurgling usually indicates an issue with your refrigerant line.
 If you can't pinpoint where the noise is originating from, that's alright.
-An expert can help find out where this noise is occurring.
+An expert can help determine where this noise is occurring.
 You can find more information on our gurgling noises guide.

 - Crackling - Crackling could be due to debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
 Mature ductwork can produce noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

 - Hissing - Hissing can be created by a damanged refrigerant line, an internal valve leak or the compressor.
-Look through our hissing noise guide for more on that.
+Look through our hissing noise guide for more information.

 - Buzzing - Buzzing is likely an electrical issue.
 See our buzzing noise guide for further information.